jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 #### Listening Presentation Track List

 Use this list in order to choose a song for your presentation.
 Songs outside of this list may be utilized following approval by your teacher.
+You should include both what the song it and why you want to present it when asking about external options.

 Songs are arranged alphabetically by Artist.
+All links are to youtube.
+A Spotify playlist of the list is available [here](https://open.spotify.com/playlist/5OxyQuPevovwmrKDRTmwSH?si=b607e4f81cda4207).

 || Artist                     | Album (if applicable)                           | Song                           | Listening Links                                                                                     |
 | -------------------------- | ----------------------------------------------- | ------------------------------ | --------------------------------------------------------------------------------------------------- |